-Jeremy Lin, Era of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season
+Jeremy Lin, Era Of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season

 “We’re making the playoffs,” he recently boasted to USA Today.
 “I don’t care what anybody else says to me.”

 After a 20-62 season and an average of 62 loses over the last two seasons for the Nets, the biggest reason for Lin’s renewed optimism seems to be the addition of Russell, acquired in a deal with the L.A.
-Lakers for veteran center Brooks Lopez.
+Lakers for veteran center Brook Lopez.

 “I can’t wait,” Lin said of the chance to play alongside Russell in what shapes up to be one of the league’s best and most versatile backcourts.